nikothomas/agio/README.md

 ## Persistence API

-Agio includes a persistence API that allows you to save and load agent conversation states, enabling long-running conversations to be resumed across sessions:
+Agio includes a comprehensive persistence API that allows you to save and load agent conversation states, enabling long-running conversations to be resumed across sessions or applications:

 ```rust
 use agio::{Agent, AgentBuilder, Config, Error};